 After a couple of nights at the high-elevation of the Copper Canyon area, we were searching for lower lands, and warmer weather.
 (Despite having all the gear, sometimes camping out at sub-freezing temps just isn’t that fun.)
 Having heard weak reviews of the west coast, we decided to head town to Hidalgo del Parral, and then Durango.
 This is big-time Pancho Villa territory!
 He was from the area and was also killed here, so there’s statues and museums and such for hundreds of miles around in every city and town.

 By now, we’re certain this is a great country to travel in.
 Sure, it’s tough in that the roads are not well kept, fuel is not always right around the corner, signs don’t always show you where to go, and its tough terrain.
 But the people are an absolute delight.
 I mean, they are welcoming us with smiles and curiosity that just warms the heart.
 The “Celebrity Effect” as I’ve come to think of it was certainly evident in the U.S. Everywhere we go, whether it’s filling up gas, or walking through a parking lot, people inquiring about what we’re up to, why the bikes are so loaded up, where we are from, and where we are going to.
 Even more so here in Mexico though, people can’t believe what they are seeing.
 We roll through these small towns, and everyone stops what they’re doing to see the two largest motorcycles they’ve ever seen buzzing past them.
 (Our bikes are huge compared to most Harleys and other common bikes.)
 We’re bombarded with questions and excitement that sure is strange to me, but kind of fun to be around.
+We stayed in some small towns along the way like Guachochi, and then Las Nieves before finally making to Durango.
+After a week of really being in such remote areas, it sure is neat to be back in a big city.
+Ciudad de Durango is the capital of the state of Durango.

 Of course, parking becomes an issue for our motorcycles when we stay in a hotel in town.
 So we always inquire about secured parking, or in the case of Hotel de Catradal, just pull the bikes inside the hotel before heading out for a night in the capitol city of Durango.
 This hotel was once an enormous house owned by some wealthy family.
 Worked out well for us, cause the large hallways and interior courtyard were just barely big enough to fit the bikes through.
 Up some small steps, and into the hotel, our bikes were safe for the night.